 The Australian Botanic Garden Mount Annan showcases the enormous diversity of Australian flora.
 Covering 416 hectares between Camden and Campbelltown in Sydney’s south-west, it is Australia’s largest botanic garden.
 The Trust’s plant conservation research facilities are based at the Garden, including the award-winning Australian PlantBank which houses the New South Wales Seedbank.

-The Australian Botanic Garden Mount Annan will become the new home of the National Herbarium of NSW.
-The new Australian Institute of Botanic Science will also be anchored by the Australian Plantbank – positioning NSW as a global leader in botanic sciences.
-The Australian Institute of Botanic Science will focus on providing solutions to issues such as food security and climate change, as well as providing jobs and educational opportunities, within this major recreational space for the rapidly growing Macarthur region.
+The Australian Botanic Garden will become the new home of the National Herbarium of NSW.
+The new Australian Institute of Botanical Science will also be anchored by the Australian Plantbank – positioning New South Wales as a global leader in botanic sciences.
+The Australian Institute of Botanical Science will focus on providing solutions to issues such as food security and climate change, as well as providing jobs and educational opportunities, within this major recreational space for the rapidly growing Macarthur region.

 The Blue Mountains Botanic Garden Mount Tomah is situated 1,000 metres above sea level in the World Heritage-listed Greater Blue Mountains.
 It features 28 hectares of manicured gardens showcasing cool climate plants from around the world.
 Botanic Gardens & Centennial Parklands is leading a strategy to increase tourism and overnight stays from Richmond through to Lithgow, Bathurst and beyond, working closely with Destination NSW, local councils and businesses.

-With more than 350 staff, BGCP is NSW’s largest state urban parks manager, Australia’s oldest scientific institution, and one of the country’s leading international tourism businesses.
-BGCP brings together a world-leading staff with expertise in the fields of science, horticulture, public space activation, visitor experience, digital engagement, tourism, planning, major project delivery, commercial investment, sustainable resource and asset management, sport and recreation.
+The Trust incorporates Australia’s oldest scientific institution, and one of the country’s leading international tourism businesses.
+It brings together a world-leading staff with expertise in the fields of science, horticulture, public space activation, visitor experience, digital engagement, tourism, planning, major project delivery, commercial investment, sustainable resource and asset management, sport and recreation.